-General Description: AP French is a rigorous course equivalent to the third- year college course in French language and culture.
-French 4 strives to promote fluency and accuracy in the target language while exploring culture in both contemporary and historical context.
+General Description: AP French is a rigorous course equivalent to the third-year college course in French language and culture.
+French IV strives to promote fluency and accuracy in the target language while exploring culture in both contemporary and historical context.
 Students will develop their awareness and appreciation of Francophone cultures, practices and perspectives.

-- Written interpersonal and presentational communication: exchange and presentation of information, ideas and opinions in a variety of media on a variety of topics in formal and informal setting.
-Includes writing essays, compositions, poetry, editorials, etc.
+- Written interpersonal and presentational communication; exchange and presentation of information, ideas and opinions in a variety of media on a variety of topics in formal and informal setting.
+Includes writing essays, editorials, emails, etc.